SlidesTesting stateful, concurrent, and async systems using test.check - download

 Okay, clear-empty.
 After I clear, there shouldn’t be anything in it.
 So I’m going to store something in it just to make sure that I do actually clear something.
 Then I’m going to clear.
 Check the size should be zero.

 I don’t want you to feel bad about these tests.
 I write tests like this too but you should feel bad about these tests.
 And I know when I say feel bad with testing, there’s a lot of shaming going on with TDD.
 And like whether you’re a real programmer if you don’t do TDD.
 And that’s not what I mean.
 I don’t mean you should feel guilty.
 I mean you should just be scared.
 These tests are not doing very much.
 They’re testing a very little bit of your system.
 Just to put this in perspective, you might think well it’s a very simple system.
-There’s only five operations possible and like it’s not that critical.
+There are only five operations possible and like it’s not that critical.
 Right?

 So I say I’m going to press this button and then flip that switch.
 I’m going to test it.
 It did the right thing.
 Okay, now I’m going to flip this switch and turn this knob and tested.
 It did the right thing and then I’m going to turn to move this lever and put that switch and test if it does the right thing.

-Would you fly in this airplane?
+Would you fly on this airplane?
 If those were the only tests that I ran right?
 And so this system looks complicated.
 It looks big.
 There’s a lot of possibilities here and it’s a very dangerous critical system.
 But what is the size of our system this database that we’re writing?
 Let’s just ask a few questions and think about it.

 So how many strings are there?
 But if my keys and values are strings, that’s a lot of different inputs that are possible.
 Infinity.
 How many unicode characters are there?
 Thousands.
 How many key-value pairs are there?
 A lot.
 Infinity.
 How many operations are there?
 Five.
 How many pairs of operations?
 Actually 25.
 Five squared.
 How many triples of operations?
 125. And I mean it goes up from there right?

 So this is actually a really big system.
 But what is different is, compared to the cockpit, is that the description is small right?
 It’s only five operations and you can kind of explain it in a few sentences.
 So we want to be able to capture that small description in our test—which we haven’t done if we just write all the examples.
 So I’ve had three tests.
 You could expand that out.
 225 doing the pairs of operations.
-Still you wouldn’t come close to testing the whole description.
+Still, you wouldn’t come close to testing the whole description.

 Alright, so let’s get into generative testing.
-First idea you have to know is generator.
+The first idea you have to know is generator.
 Generators are objects that generate random data of a given type.
 So the data we need are keys and values and we’ll just say their strings.
 So this is saying keys are random strings and values of random strings.

 We can sample our generator and get 20 values out into what it looks like.
 This is just random.
 You run it again, you’ll get different stuff but you noticed already.
 We’ve got way more interesting data than our dinky string with a character in it.
 We got an empty string that’s really interesting.

-Usually a good corner case we’ve got some characters that I don’t even know what they’re called or how to type them.
+Usually, a good corner case we’ve got some characters that I don’t even know what they’re called or how to type them.
 You got this like over score one over here kind of like that one divide sign that’s nice.
 Anyway, there’s much more interesting rich data here.

 Okay.
 Now we’re going to set up properties which are kind of like saying we can translate our tests.
 Our original tests into properties.
 Properties are just assertion on our system.